 just wanted to check with you because if I can buy a 3 or 3.75 mg dose of

-2006, however your site references a clinical trial using Lagerstroemia speciosa
+info on banaba states that no clinical trials have been performed, however your site references a clinical trial using Lagerstroemia speciosa

 which is banaba.
 I just wanted to bring this to your attention.

-A. The research with corosolic acid is not very clear.
+The research is not very clear.

 We're not sure if the research with Glucotrol or GlucoTrim refers to 24 or 48 mg